itthinx/groups/readme.txt

 = 2.0.0 =
 * Changed the access restriction model to group-based access restrictions.
+* Provides an optional legacy mode that supports the previous capability-based access restrictions.
 * Optimized the approach to restrict read access on posts using groups rather than access restriction capabilities.
 * Added the `groups_restrict_access` capability which grants users to impose access restrictions.
 * Fixed the order_by and order parameters in Groups_Group::get_groups()